dfelinto/blender-manual/manual/render/output/audio/speaker.rst

    Outer
       Angle of the outer cone in degrees.
 Outside this cone, the volume is equal to the *Outer* volume.
    Inner
       Angle of the inner cone in degrees.
-Inside the cone, the volume is 100%.
+Inside the cone, the volume is full.
 Volume
    Outer
       Volume outside the outer cone.